Willie Garvin: Character traits

 Willie has a well-developed, if slightly dark, sense of humour, and often jokes about his and Modesty's lifestyles.
 He is given to quoting psalms, as he was once imprisoned for a year in Calcutta with only a psalter to read.
 Very sociable, he has a number of female acquaintances from all social levels (as Modesty humorously describes them, "from premier cru to honest vin de pays"), and is often reminded of anecdotes of them in the most unusual situations (such as when swimming in shark-infested waters or when hauling heavy objects up slopes).

-The one exception to his romantic conquests is Modesty Blaise; feeling that he owes her a debt greater than anything physical can offer, he refuses to consider her in a romantic light and Modesty, in return, reciprocates by treating Willie as her one trusted friend.
+The one exception to his romantic conquests is Modesty Blaise herself; feeling that he owes her a debt greater than anything physical can offer, he refuses to consider her in a romantic light and Modesty, in return, reciprocates by treating Willie as her one trusted friend.
 Willie rarely refers to Modesty Blaise by her name; his preferred nickname for her is "Princess".
 On occasion, he literally provides a shoulder for her to cry on (one of Modesty's character traits is that she occasionally weeps following the conclusion of a particularly nasty mission).
+The novel Dead Man's Handle (which begins with an extensive prologue detailing his first mission for Blaise and The Network) indicates that, despite acknowledging her attractiveness, Garvin from the start never thought of Blaise in a sexual way.
+Frequently in the novels and comic strip, Garvin and Blaise often need to explain to colleagues why they are not a romantic couple.
+In media adaptations, the 1966 film version of Modesty Blaise departs from this by having Blaise and Garvin not only enter into a romance, but become engaged in the movie's finale.